ulfschneider/markdown-it-mermaid-server/README.md

 ## Install

 markdown-it-mermaid-server has a peer dependency to the [@mermaid-js/mermaid-cli](https://www.npmjs.com/package/@mermaid-js/mermaid-cli/) package.
-You have to add the peer dependency by yourself to your project, which allows you to update it at any time to stay up to date with the most current @mermaid-js/mermaid-cli package.
+You have to add the peer dependency by yourself to your project, which allows you to update it at any time to stay up to date with the most current @mermaid-js/mermaid-cli package. @mermaid-js/mermaid-cli has a peer dependency to puppeteer (currently version 23), which you also have to install to your project.
 To make a complete install in one go, issue the command:

-`npm install @mermaid-js/mermaid-cli markdown-it-mermaid-server`
+`npm install puppeteer@23 @mermaid-js/mermaid-cli markdown-it-mermaid-server`

 ## Use